apache/mesos/docs/maintenance.md

   -d @machines.json
 ```

-**Note**: The duration of the maintenance, as indicated by the "unavailability"
+**Note**: The duration of the maintenance window, as indicated by the
-field, is a best-effort guess made by the operator.
-Stopping maintenance
+"unavailability" field in the maintenance schedule, is a best-effort guess made
-before the end of the unavailability interval is allowed, as is stopping
+by the operator.
+Stopping maintenance before the end of the unavailability
-maintenance after the end of the unavailability interval.
-Machines are
+interval is allowed, as is stopping maintenance after the end of the
-never automatically transitioned out of maintenance.
+unavailability interval.
+Machines are never automatically transitioned out of
+maintenance.

 Frameworks are informed about the completion or cancellation of maintenance when
 offers from that machine start being sent.
 There is no explicit mechanism for
-notifying frameworks when maintenance is stopped.
-After maintenance is stopped,
+notifying frameworks when maintenance has finished.
+After maintenance has
-new offers are no longer tagged with unavailability and inverse offers are no
+finished, new offers are no longer tagged with unavailability and inverse offers
-longer sent.
-Also, agents running on the machine will be allowed to register
+are no longer sent.
+Also, agents running on the machine will be allowed to
-with the Mesos master.
+register with the Mesos master.

 ### Viewing maintenance status